AliCodesJava/KnapsackProblem/README.md

 Logical | Prolog
 Functional | Scheme

-### Goals achieved
+### Goal

 Through this challenge, the goals fulfilled are :
-1. Develop a deeper understanding of those paradigms
+1. To develop a deeper understanding of those paradigms
-2. Learn or get more comfortable at different programming languages
+2. To learn (or get more comfortable with) different programming languages